Giuliana92/Giuliana92/README.md

 ## About me
 #### :airplane: Travel :headphones: Music :computer: Programming
 - :earth_americas:  I'm from São Paulo, SP
-- :heartpulse: I love pets and I have 4 cats and 1 puppy
 - :star: I love to customize everything

 ## Social media :mailbox_with_no_mail: